Solar zenith angle

 The solar zenith angle is the zenith angle of the Sun, i.e., the angle between the sun’s rays and the vertical direction.
 It is the complement to the solar altitude or solar elevation, which is the altitude angle or elevation angle between the Sun’s rays and a horizontal plane.
-At solar noon, the zenith angle is at a minimum and is equal to latitude minus solar declination angle.
+Near (but usually not exactly at) solar noon, the zenith angle is at a minimum and is equal to the absolute value of latitude minus solar declination angle.
 This is the basis by which ancient mariners navigated the oceans.
 Solar zenith angle is normally used in combination with the solar azimuth angle to determine the position of the Sun as observed from a given location on the surface of the Earth.